Skip to content

 Type Aliasing and Nominal Typing

-Stride supports creating new types based on existing structs.
-These are nominal types, meaning even if they have the same structure, they are treated as distinct types by the compiler.
+Stride supports creating new types based on existing ones.
+When you alias a struct type, it creates a nominal type, meaning it is treated as a distinct type by the compiler.

 stride